About

 lila-higgins.jpeg

-Lila Higgins (she/they)
+Lila Higgins (they/them)

 Co-Senior Manager, Community Science and City Nature Challenge co-founder